IndustryEssentials/ymir/README.md

              --dst-rev 'dataset-mining@import'
 ```

-* Note: Set `--gt-dir` to ground truth directory, `--pred-dir` to prediction directory to import prediction and ground truth to ONE dataset.
+* Note: Set optional `--gt-dir` to ground truth directory, and optional `--pred-dir` to prediction directory to import prediction and ground truth to ONE dataset.

 Users can use this command to see the branches of the current mir repo: